pawelzny/pawelzny.github.io/_posts/2018-02-26-tired-of-typing-python-manage-py.md

 date: 2018-02-26 10:03:00 +0200
 categories: [shell, django]
 tags: [django, manage, shell]
+description: >-
+  Create shortcut for most frequently used command when developing with Django framework.
 ---

 Using lots of Django commands in a row can be tiring.